Betcha Gon' Know (The Prologue): Production

 "Betcha Gon' Know (The Prologue)" was co-written by Carey, Christopher Stewart, James Wright and Terius Nash.
 It was also produced by the foursome, with Stewart credited as Christopher "Tricky" Stewart, Wright as James "Big Jim" Wright and Nash as The-Dream.
-It was recorded by Brian Garten and Brian "B-Luv" Thomas at The Boom Boom Room in Burbank, California, Studio at the Palms in Las Vegas, Nevada and Honeywest Studios, New York City.
-Luis Navarro served as Garten and "B-Luvs recording assistant.
-Additional engineering was carried out by Andrew Wuepper.
-It was mixed by Jaycen-Joshua Fowler and Dave Pencado at Larrabee Studios in Universal City, California.
-They were assisted in the process by Giancarlo Lino.
-Keys and Hammond B3 were performed by "Big Jim" and "Tricky" Stewart.

-"Betcha Gon' Know (The Prologue)" is the opening song on the album, and lasts for a duration of 4 minutes exactly.
+It is the opening song on the album, and lasts for a duration of 4 minutes exactly.
 As the album's opening track, Carey sing's "Welcome to a day of my life" as the first line of the song, as she begins to sing about the downfalls and shortcomings of love.
 According to Sal Cinqeumani for Slant Magazine, Carey sings in a taunting, schoolyard nature when she performs the lyrics "I'm gon' la-la-la-la-la-laugh."

 The song's lyrical content revolves around the protagonist getting a their own back to their estranged and cheating lover publicly on TV, as Carey sings "Oprah Winfrey whole segment, for real."
 Becky Bain for Idolator interpretation of the lyrics were that it is from a female perspective who sings about an adulterous man.
 The remix featuring R. Kelly leaked in July 2011, and draws influence from R&B. In 2014, Carey announced that the remix would appear on her fourteenth studio album, Me.
 I Am Mariah...
 The Elusive Chanteuse, as a deluxe edition bonus track.